Radiohead's Thom Yorke Admits He Is a Climate change 'Hypocrite'

 “The thing I’ve always struggled somewhat with is that if I’m campaigning on climate change, I’m someone who has to fly for my work, so, boom, I’m a hypocrite,” he said.
 “I totally agree I’m a hypocrite, but I’m trying to do something about it, and yes, you’re right, I’m a hypocrite.”

 Many might find Yorke’s honesty somewhat refreshing given that other prominent environmental activists, including former President Barack Obama, Prince Harry, and Leonardo DiCaprio have faced criticism for regularly flying on private jets.
+His confession comes as Swedish teen climate alarmist Greta Thunberg continues to lecture the world for what she says is global governments’ inability to combat climate change.

 Thom Yorke has long been a committed environmental activist.
 Earlier this year, his band Radiohead responded to an alleged hack on a trove of their unreleased music by donating the $150,000 ransom fee to the environmental group Extinction Rebellion.